UPDATED: APRIL 19, 2023 | 3 MIN READ

 Adherence to local fire codes

 When installing a wood-burning stove, you must adhere to local fire and building codes.
-This is different from a scenario where we’d recommend a DIY approach – instead, consider hiring a professional to install your stove.
+This differs from a scenario where we’d recommend a DIY approach – instead, consider hiring a professional to install your stove.

 Licensed contractors